 The meeting was organized in collaboration with the Faculty of Medicine and Pharmacy of the University of Alcalá, and chaired by Professor Francisco Zaragozá, past-president of both the Spanish Society for Pharmacology and the European Pharmaceutical Advisory Committee.
 He is currently Professor of Pharmacology at the Faculty of Medicine and Pharmacy, University of Alcalá, Madrid, Spain.

 Presentations were made by European speakers as well as local academic faculty, clinicians, pharmacists and Spanish regulators.
-The list of speakers and panel members is detailed at the end of this report, and all speakers’ presentations are available on the GaBI Journal website (www.gabi-journal. net/about-gabi/educational-workshops).
+The list of speakers and panel members is detailed at the end of this report, and all speakers’ presentations are available on the GaBI Journal website (www.gabi-journal.net/about-gabi/educational-workshops).

-By developing techniques to synthesize insulin and other clinically important agents, such as vasopressin and erythropoietin, the earlier risks associated with using animal products were removed.
 The introduction of therapeutic monoclonal antibodies, such as infliximab, was a notable milestone.
 Two biosimilars of infliximab (Inflectra and Remsima) were approved by EMA in 2013, and Inflectra was approved by the US Food and Drug Administration (FDA) in 2016.